 Resources for further explorations

-Are you one of those people who feel exhilllerated at the idea of jumping down a rabbithole of new ideas?
+Are you one of those people who feel exhilarated at the idea of jumping down a rabbithole of innovative ideas?
 Or have you attended any of my lectures and want to access some of the handy resources I mentioned there?
 Then you have come to the right place.
-This page holds a series of playlists with useful resourses on movement, breathwork, meditation, self-regulation techniques, neuroscience for musicians or thought-input on topics of body-mind-health.
-Further down you will find a series of links to Books, podcasts, videos, articles and homepages related to my lectures on the Nervous System, Pain Science and the Fascia system.
+This page holds a series of playlists with useful resources on movement, breathwork, meditation, self-regulation techniques, neuroscience for musicians or thought-input on topics of body-mind-health.
+Further down you will find a series of links to Books, podcasts, videos, articles, and homepages related to my lectures on the Nervous System, Pain Science, and the Fascia system.
 For the curious mind.

 Want to learn how you can integrate the topics from these lectures into your own playing/life?